buzzfeed-openlab/unwelcome-bot/README.md

 #### "responses"
 An array of strings used to tweet responses.

+#### "rateLimit"
+A minimum number of seconds to wait between tweets.

 #### "reallyActuallyTweet"
 Are you sure?
 The bot will run but wont actually tweet until `reallyActuallyTweet` is set to `true`.